es-joy/jsdoccomment/README.md

 1. `lastDescriptionLine` - A number
 2. `endLine` - A number representing the line number with `end`/`terminal`
+3. `descriptionStartLine` - A 0+ number indicating the line where any description begins
+4. `descriptionEndLine` - A 0+ number indicating the line where the description ends

 May also have the following non-visitable properties from `comment-parser`: